billabear/billabear/readme.md

 ### How much does BillaBear cost?

-To get pricing email sales@billabear.com.
+You can get the pricing information at https://billabear.com/pricing

 ### Is it possible to get a hosted version?